Semi-local string comparison: algorithmic techniques and applications

-Another set of variations on the periodic LCS problem was introduced by Benson \cite{Benson:05} as the \emph{tandem alignment problem}.
+\paragraph{Tandem alignment.} Another set of variations on the periodic LCS problem was introduced by Benson \cite{Benson:05} as the \emph{tandem alignment problem}.
 Instead of asking for all string-substring LCS scores of $a$ against $b=u^{\pm\infty}$, the tandem alignment problem asks for a substring of $b$ that is closest to $a$ in terms of alignment score (or edit distance), under different restrictions on the substring.
 In particular: \begin{itemize} \item the \emph{pattern global, text global (PGTG) tandem alignment problem} restricts the substring of $b$ to consist of a whole number of copies of $u$, i.e.\ to be of the form $u^k = uu \ldots u$ for an arbitrary integer $k$; \item the \emph{tandem cyclic alignment problem} restricts the substring of $b$ to be of length $kp$ for an arbitrary integer $k$ (but it may not consist of a whole number of copies of $u$); \item the \emph{pattern local, text global (PLTG) tandem alignment problem} leaves the substring of $b$ unrestricted. \end{itemize}